nowiley/ergo-bike/README.md

 **Description:**
 * Analyzes all images in a folder and compares the predicted dimensions of the body to the actual dimensions of the body.
 * Produces a table comparing the predicted and actual dimensions.
+* Also produces a list of tuples of predicted dimension, actual dimension, and the pose overlayed image.

 **Input:**
 folder_path: Path to folder containing images